Introduction: What is a KNX IP Interface?

 - Special Feature: Security-enabled tunneling

-Weinzierl KNX IP Interface 731
+Weinzierl IP Interface 731

 - Connections: Up to 5 tunnels